-I get this question a lot and I reply to it a lot.
-It’s not a straightforward answer, just like “am I having a heart attack” doesn’t often have a straightforward answer.
+I get this question a lot, and I reply to it a lot.
+It’s not a straightforward answer, just like “Am I having a heart attack?” doesn’t often have a straightforward answer.
 Can US physicians practice telemedicine while abroad?
 Yes.
-As long as you’re not breaking certain rules.
+As long as you’re not breaking specific rules.

-If you are taking cash-pay patients and it’s your own practice you can do whatever you want.
-It’s 100% legal for you to reside abroad as long as you have a state license in the US.
+You can do almost whatever you want if you are taking cash-pay patients, and it’s your own practice.
+It’s 100% legal to reside abroad as long as you have a US state medical license.
 And as long as your state allows you to be abroad while performing telehealth visits.
 I don’t know of any states which have gone so far as to forbid this.
 More on this later.

 Working for Teladoc

-The classic example is that you are working for a telemedicine company as an independent contractor or an employee.
+The classic example is that you work as an independent contractor or employee for a telemedicine company.
 Say, Teladoc or Doctor on Demand.
 Their rules are clear – you cannot be abroad while doing telemedicine for them.

-At least that’s what my contract stated verbatim when I worked with them.
-My girlfriend now works for Teladoc and they are 100% okay with her doing telemedicine while abroad.
-I read her contract – it had nothing about where the physician is located.
+At least, that’s what my contract stated verbatim when I worked with them.
+My friend now works for Teladoc, and they are okay with her doing telemedicine abroad.
+I read her contract – it had nothing about where the physician should be physically located.

 Most insurance companies don’t have any clause forbidding you to reside abroad while doing telemedicine.
 At least from the disgustingly long contracts I have read.

-If you are doing your own billing for your own online telehealth practice then you can reach out to your insurance liaison and ask them to clarify it for you.
+If you are billing your own online telehealth practice, you can reach out to your insurance liaison and ask them to clarify it for you.